 Related reason

 Indicates a trigger that led to a change in the call presence.
-The trigger could be for this particular call or redirected via a different call.
+The trigger could be for this particular call or redirected through a different call.

 Examples:

-• Deflection—Indication that a call was redirected.
-Possible causes could be Blind transfer, Auto-attendant transfer, Transfer out of a Call center, etc.
+• Deflection—Indication that a call is redirected.
+Possible causes could be Blind transfer, Auto-attendant transfer, Transfer out of a Call center, and so on.

-• ConsultativeTransfer—While on a call, the call was transferred to another user by announcing it first. meaning the person was given a heads up or asked if they're interested in taking the call and then transferred.
+• ConsultativeTransfer—While on a call, the call is transferred to another user by announcing it first.
+This means that the person is asked if they're interested in taking the call and then transferred.

 • CallForwardSelective—Call Forward as per the defined schedule.
-Might be based on factors like a specific time, specific callers or to a VM.
+It’s based on factors like a specific time, specific callers or to a VM.
 It always takes precedence over Call Forwarding.

-• CallForwardNoAnswer—The party was not available to take the call
+• CallForwardNoAnswer—The party wasn’t available to take the call.

-• CallForwardBusy—The user willingly declined the call, or DND was enabled that then redirected the call to a defined phone number or voice mail.
+• CallForwardBusy—The user willingly declined the call, or the user's DND is active which redirected the call to a defined phone number or voice mail.

 • CallForwardNotReachable—Hunt group redirection for an agent who is Not Reachable

-• CallRetrieve—The user triggered the call retrieve option to pick up a call that was parked
+• CallRetrieve—The user triggered the call retrieve option to pick up a call that is parked.

-• CallRecording—The User initiated the call recording service that triggered Start/Pause/Resume/Stop recording options
+• CallRecording—The User initiated the call recording service that triggered Start, Pause, Resume, or Stop recording options.

-• DirectedCallPickup—Indicates this user belonged to a call pickup group who answered the call or answered when another member of the call pickup group in a location was busy
+• DirectedCallPickup—Indicates that this user belonged to a call pickup group who answered the call or answered when another member of the call pickup group in a location is busy.

 • ExecutiveForward—The Executive (Boss-admin) had a call forward setting enabled to a defined number.
-Generally triggered when an ExecutiveAssistant did not pick a call
+This call is triggered when an ExecutiveAssistant didn’t pick a call.

 • ExecutiveAssistantCallPush—The user configured as an Executive assistant who received a call and pushed that call out (using #63) to the Executive’s (Boss-admin's) number

-• RoutePoint—Inidcates an incoming and queued call to an agent.
+• RoutePoint—Indicates an incoming and queued call to an agent.
 (For the incoming calls to the route point)

-• SequentialRing—Indicates this user is in the list of phone numbers, which are alerted sequentially upon receiving an incoming call that matches a set of criteria
+• SequentialRing—Indicates that this user is in the list of phone numbers, which are alerted sequentially upon receiving an incoming call that matches a set of criteria.

-• SimultaneousRingPersonal— Indicates this user was in the list of multiple destinations that are to ring simultaneously when any calls are received on their phone number.
-(The first destination to be answered is connected)
+• SimultaneousRingPersonal—Indicates that this user is in the list of multiple destinations that are to ring simultaneously when any calls are received on their phone number.
+(The first destination to be answered is connected).

-• CalllPark—An ongoing call was parked, assigned with a parked number (It's not the user’s phone number)
+• CalllPark—An ongoing call is parked, assigned with a parked number (It's not the user’s phone number).

 • CallParkRetrieve—Callpark retrieval attempt by the user, either for a different extension or against the user’s own extension

-• Deflection—Indication that a call was redirected.
-Possible causes could be Auto attendant transfer, Transfer out of a call-center, user’s app/device redirection etc.
+• Deflection—Indication that a call is redirected.
+Possible causes could be Auto attendant transfer, Transfer out of a call-center, user’s app/device redirection and so on.

-• FaxDeposit—Indicates a Fax was deposited to the Fax service
+• FaxDeposit—Indicates that a Fax is deposited to the Fax service.

 • PushNotificationRetrieval—Push notification feature usage indication.
-Means that a push notification was sent to wake up the client and get ready to receive a call.
+Means that a push notification is sent to wake up the client and get ready to receive a call.

 • BargeIn—Indicates the user barged-in to someone else’s call.